Why #Clockblockers want to turn back time on ‘Timeless”s cancellation

 If networks aren’t willing to strike up a better deal with their online competition, they need to start waking up to the fact that overnight viewing figures aren’t gospel when it comes to a show’s popularity.

 Luckily, Timeless has boundless potential if network execs ever decide to wise up and give it another chance.
-Gretchen opines: “Given that Timeless is about time travel, our options are limitless on what we could see in future seasons, and I sincerely hope we get them.
+Gretchen opined: “Given that Timeless is about time travel, our options are limitless on what we could see in future seasons, and I sincerely hope we get them.
 The show deserves it.”

-Fellow Clockblocker Alyson has been with the show from day one and has no problem with a slightly reimagined version of the series.
+Fellow Clockblocker Alyson has been with the show from day one and had no problem with a slightly reimagined version of the series.
 “I do think that any future possibilities for Timeless would potentially look different from what we’ve seen before, but in the current TV climate, reinvention is the name of the game.